Flying on a Bargain Airline Means You Get A Seat and a Destination.

 Over the weekend I took a trip up to Helena, Montana on an airline I had never flown with before, Allegiant Airlines.
 I'm like anybody else, I look for the best fares and when I saw the one Allegiant was offering, I jumped at it.
-The one-way fare to Great Falls, Montana was $19.00 and I couldn't believe such a great price was even available to fly across the country since that's less than it would cost me to fill my car's tank.
+The one-way fare to Great Falls, Montana was $19.00 and I couldn't believe such a low fare could get me across the country since that's less than it would cost me to fill my car's tank.
 However, the fees started to add up right away.

-At check-in, the staff at Allegiant is very particular about carry-on size, and if it is bigger than their allotted dimensions, you have to pay to check it.
+At the airport counter, the staff at Allegiant is very particular about carry-on size, and if it is bigger than their allotted dimensions, you have to pay to bring it on the plane.
 Fortunately, our bags were qualified as approved.
 The gentleman at the counter was the Floor Supervisor, but he was unorganized and very confused.
 We were a total party of four and he couldn't understand that we didn't have to have all four seats together as long as we had 2 groups of two.
 If he is the boss there, Allegiant is in trouble.

 We boarded the plane and were surprised that they allowed my niece and me to board early because our bags went under our seats and not in the overhead compartment.
 My sister got to wait with my daughter.
 When we got to our seats, they were bulkheads and had no underseat storage, so we had to put our stuff in the overhead compartment 11 rows behind us.
 That meant, when we got off, we would have to wait for everyone else to leave so we could go back and retrieve our belongings.
 What a dumb idea...but I kept telling myself the price was right.